reverbrick/BarePD/README.md

 2. Verify patch has `dac~` object connected
 3. Try a simple test patch (sine wave)
 4. Check serial console for error messages
+5. For I2S: verify wiring and config.txt settings
+6. For USB: ensure device is plugged in

+### I2S (PCM5102A) Not Working

+1. Check wiring carefully (BCK, LRCK, DIN pins)
+2. Ensure `dtparam=i2s=on` in config.txt
+3. Set `audio=i2s` in cmdline.txt
+4. Connect XSMT to 3.3V to unmute
+5. Connect FMT to GND for I2S mode

 ### Patch Not Loading